-- landscaping and embellishment of road verges, including the provision of footpaths, paving, street trees, turfing and other planting - new kerb and gutter - undergrounding of existing utilities - landscaping and embellishment of traffic islands and roundabouts - street furniture, such as decorative street lighting, seating, bollards, bins.
+- Landscaping and embellishment of road verges, including the provision of footpaths, paving, street trees, turfing and other planting. - New kerb and gutter. - Landscaping and embellishment of traffic islands and roundabouts. - Street furniture, such as decorative street lighting, seating, bollards, bins.